RaghavendraGaleppa/NovelDownloader/README.md

 ## 🚀 Features

-- **Unified Tool Interface**: Single `tool.py` command for all operations
+- **Unified Tool Interface**: A single, intuitive `tool.py` for all operations.
+- **Dynamic API Key Management**: Configure all your API keys in a single `secrets.json` file.
+- **Automatic Provider Fallback**: If one API key fails (rate limit, error), the tool automatically tries the next one.
-- **Multi-Website Support**: Extract chapters from 69shu.com, 1qxs.com, and variants
+- **Multi-Website Support**: Scrape chapters from 69shu.com, 1qxs.com, and their variants.
-- **Progress Tracking**: Resume scraping and translation from where you left off
+- **Resilient Scraping & Translation**: Resume scraping or translation from where you left off.
-- **AI Translation**: Translate Chinese text to English using multiple AI providers
+- **Dynamic Chapter Discovery**: The translator automatically detects and processes new `RAW` chapters as you add them ("hot-reloading").
+- **Comprehensive Novel Statistics**: A dedicated `info` command to get a detailed progress report.
+- **Parallel Processing**: Multi-threaded translation for maximum speed.
-- **EPUB Generation**: Convert translated chapters into professional EPUB format
+- **EPUB Generation**: Convert translated chapters into a professional EPUB format.
-- **Parallel Processing**: Multi-threaded translation for faster processing
-- **Robust Error Handling**: Automatic retries and comprehensive error recovery

 ## 🌐 Supported Extraction Backends